aristanetworks/ansible-cvp/CVPRACv2/README.md

 Test script used in the development of CvpRacV2 to confirm behaviour of functions used with the ansible modules to manipulate images

+**cvprac_TaskTest.py**

+Test script used in the development of CvpRacV2 to confirm behaviour of functions used with the ansible modules to manipulate tasks

 **test_container.sh**

 shell script to execute cvprac_ContainerTest.py and pass command line arguments to it, me being lazy during testing.